 Can part-time work cover lifestyle expenses for students?

-International students in Australia can work up to 48 hours per fortnight during semesters and unlimited hours in breaks.
+International students in Australia can work up to 48 hours per fortnight during semesters and unlimited hours during breaks.
 With an average wage of AUD 23/hour (INR 1,260), students can partly cover lifestyle costs.

 Work Type